 2.3.
 RAMIS technical developer has conducted week-long user acceptance test and training of trainers on use of priority 1 module (25 May-01 June 2015), focusing on sub-components of import India and export, for 32 participants from DRC, in Thimphu, Bhutan.
 Onward training to 262 Customs officers will follow from this training in June 2015.

 2.4.
 RAMIS developer conducted a 10-day user acceptance test and training of trainers on use of priority 2 module (17-26 August), focusing on third-country import, and export (including post parcel, courier, passenger terminal, air cargo, and others) for 34 participants from DRC, in Thimphu, Bhutan.
-Onward training to 262 Customs officers will follow from this training during September 2015.
+Onward training to 262 Customs officers in six strategic locations around Bhutan followed on from this training during September 2015.

 3.1.
 Support rendered to Bhutan's National Trade Facilitation Committee (NTFC) in strategic planning, and logistical convening of first five General Meetings of the Committee (January, May, September, and October 2014, and May 2015).